Books from Social Policy Press

 Guns & Kids: Can we Survive the Carnage?
 This eBook explores the relationship between guns and kids.
 And it reveals disturbing facts.
 For example, the firearm fatality rate in the U.S. among children under 15 years old is nearly twelve times higher than in 25 other industrialized countries—combined.
 Over 75% of these killings are unintentional.
 Fatalities are not the only gunshot-related consequences that befall American youth.
 More than 20,000 children go to emergency rooms with gun injures every year.
 Statistical data, however startling, cannot adequately convey the experience of child gun violence.
 Many of the kids who are suffering and dying from gunshot wounds are innocent, with no idea of what has happened to them.
 Those surviving are often emotionally damaged—permanently.
 Wounds that never heal.
 Kindle Version

 The Battle for the Ninth Ward: ACORN, the Rebuilding of New Orleans, and the Lessons of Disasters.
 In the aftermath of Hurricane Katrina, urban planners, pundits and corporate power-brokers wrote off the iconic Lower Ninth Ward of New Orleans as uninhabitable for its African-American community, who were denied the right of return to the homes they had lived in for generations.
-Two years on the Lower Ninth, the touchstone for every debate about the city’s future, has become a unique example of success in a city still struggling to reconstruct itself.
-In this agenda-setting new book, Wade Rathke tells the story of this popular struggle against seemingly insurmountable odds, from the perspective of those at the heart of the fight to save New Orleans for its people.
+The Lower Ninth, the touchstone for every debate about the city’s future, has become a unique example of success in a city still struggling to reconstruct itself.
+In this agenda-setting new book, Wade Rathke tells the story of this popular struggle against seemingly insurmountable odds, from the perspective of those at the heart of the fight to save New Orleans for its people. $20 (plus shipping)

 Lessons from the Field: Organizing in Rural Communities.
 A new collection of essays by organizers, brought to you by Social Policy Magazine.
 Lessons from the Field captures the unique nature of organizing in rural communities, and outlines successful campaigns and strategies with national impact.
 The essays include hard-earned stories of reflection and experience from lifelong organizers while bringing together a diverse range of voices from across America to examine the challenges and opportunities for building progressive movements in the “red states.”